 When it comes to the security of your Apple ID, the Cupertino Company takes things very seriously.
-They have three security questions and a two-step verification method to make your accounts more secure.
+They have a few methods, including two-factor authentication using trusted devices and phone numbers or three security questions and a two-step verification method to make your accounts more secure.
 However, if you have forgotten the password of your Apple ID and tried the incorrect password for more than three times, it automatically disables your Apple ID.
-We have heard from a few people that have struggled at fixing this problem.
-This is usually a very easy fix and this article helps walk you through the steps that are necessary.
+We have heard from a few readers struggling to fix their disabled Apple ID.
+Usually, this problem is a straightforward fix and so let’s walk you through the steps that are necessary.

 A disabled Apple ID does not let you do any activity using your Apple ID such as purchasing an application from App Store, downloading media contents from iTunes or read the emails on the iCloud account, essentially putting things at a gridlock

 - 2 How-To Fix Your Disabled Apple ID and Restore it